m-meingast/Sorting/README.md

 ## Sort Array

 Write a method that implements the sorting algorithm.

+## Print Array

-In addition, write another method to print the array on the console.
+Write a method to print the array on the console.

 ## Measure Runtime